 Keeping in mind both the history of the house and her two young kids, Petersen also wanted the entire home to feel inviting yet functional.
-For example, on the lucite chairs in her dining area, Petersen says “They don’t take up a lot of visual real estate.
-Plus, all the surfaces are easy to clean and wipe down.”
+For example, she picked lucite chairs in her dining area to keep the space airy and light.
+“They don’t take up a lot of visual real estate,” she says.
+“Plus, all the surfaces are easy to clean and wipe down.”

-“Overall, we are thrilled with the end result,” Petersen told Domino.
-“Our family loves to hang out in this kitchen and I know we’ll be enjoying this space for years to come!”
+The final result feels fresh and whimsical and is nostalgic without being kitschy.
+“Overall, we are thrilled with the end result,” Petersen adds.
+“Our family loves to hang out in this kitchen, and I know we’ll be enjoying this space for years to come.”